jasmwebb/kamatimer/README.md

 # Kamatimer
 ###### *Kamatis* is Filipino for tomato.

-My goal for this project is to create a simple web app for a pomodor timer that suits my own needs in hopes of being just a bit more productive.
+My goal for this project is to create a simple web app for a pomodoro timer that suits my own needs in hopes of being just a bit more productive.
 Will consider making into a Chrome extension after initial implementation.

 ---